willianmulia/sleeping_driver_assistent/README.md

 ## Simple:
 The basic logic is based on the Euclidean distance between the points of interest on the driver's face.
 ## Scale invariant:
-The threshold value is relative by the relationship between the distance of the eye points and the size of the face (vertical line of the head).
+The threshold value is relative by the relationship between the distance of the eye points and the length of nose (vertical line).
 ## Beep warning:
 This code implements a beep warning by "winsound" Python Library, by the way, it can be changed to work with other OS.